Life In Ministry

 Getting involved in ministry can be a very satisfying calling.
 St Paul’s is very active in many ministry areas, as outlined below.
 See if you feel moved to learn more about ministry at St Paul’s below – we look forward to welcoming your participation!

 St. Paul’s Church School offers a Christian Education program for children that takes place during our regular 10:30am Sunday Worship.
 The children of the Church School begin in the morning with their families in the Church.
-The children gather together at the front of the church for “Children’s time” with Fr Keith, which is a brief informal talk with the children taking place after the opening prayers.
+The children gather together at the front of the church for “Children’s time”, a brief informal talk with the children taking place after the opening prayers.
 They then go to the Sunday school room (located down the hall from the narthex).
 Children return to their parents following the Lord’s prayer in order to take communion.
 A Nursery is available for our youngest members.
 It is staffed by a group of welcoming volunteers.
 Church school children occasionally remain in the Church for Inter-generational services or special occasions.

 Local Outreach: Outreach works both in fund-raising and advocacy for improving the conditions of life of others.
 Through St. Paul’s we develop and promote programs through which we can serve the needs of others in the community.
 We support the Brighton Food Bank, Supper’s Ready, Maplewood Nursing Home and various fundraisers throughout the year to fund these causes.